🫠 Psychonaut POV

 🙋♀️ Any practitioners in the house?
 We’re putting together a free masterclass on how psychedelic therapists, coaches, and guides can get more clients without putting themselves at risk.

-Alison McInness believed in ketamine therapy before it was cool.
-Shoot, she believed before her hospital did (though that didn’t stop her from going rogue).
+Alison McInnes believed in ketamine therapy before it was cool.
+Shoot, she believed before her hospital did (though that didn’t stop her from pushing the limits).
 Now, she says it’s time for rules and structure, so more people can access this life-saving treatment.

 We spoke to Dr. Alison about launching one of the nation’s first ketamine therapy programs, leveraging data and machine learning to improve outcomes, and setting treatment standards to end ‘wild west’ era of ketamine therapy.